"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 Personal Injury

 “[He] maintains a balanced practice representing both claimants and defendants in catastrophic injury cases.
-Deals with claims of the utmost severity, including amputations along with brain and spinal injuries.
+He deals with claims of the utmost severity, including amputations along with brain and spinal injuries.
 He is lauded by sources for his attention to detail and understanding of complex quantum issues.”
-(2020-22)
+(2021-23)

 Lectures, Seminars and Publications